BYTEWALLET · FINTECH · SHIPPED 2024

 First designer in six years.

-I was the first designer in ByteWallet’s six-year history.
-There was no established design system, documented flow architecture, or consistent visual language across the wallet experience.
+I was the first designer in ByteWallet's six-year history.
+No established design system, no documented flow architecture, no consistent visual language across the wallet.

 So I stopped leading with design principles and started leading with what was breaking: support patterns, transaction failures, and moments where users lost trust.